Perturbative criteria for the ergodicity of interacting dissipative quantum lattice systems: Interacting qudits: examples

 \subsection{Quantum spin systems: application of the perturbative criterion}

-We consider a class of QMS with purely dissipative Lindblad generators $\mathcal{L}$ and show how the decomposition $\mathcal{L}=\mathcal{L}_0+\mathcal{L}_1$ can be achieved.
+We consider a class of QFS with purely dissipative Lindblad generators $\mathcal{L}$ and show how the decomposition $\mathcal{L}=\mathcal{L}_0+\mathcal{L}_1$ can be achieved.
 We focus on the case of translation covariant interactions with finite range.

 Let $H=\bb C^2$, $A=\mathcal{B}(\bb C^2)$ and denote by $\mathcal{H}$ and $\mathcal{A}$ the Hilbert space and the $C^*$-algebra constructed in Section~\ref{sec:udq}.
 Let $\mathcal{I}=\bb Z^d\times\{1,2,3\}$ and $\chi\colon\mathcal{I}\to \Pfin$ be the map $(x,j)\mapsto\{y\colon |x-y|\leq R\}=:B_R(x)$.
 Consider the informal Lindblad generator